vorgehen/snippet/README.md

 7. security Group: new launch-wizard-2
 8. New Key Pair "snippet"
 9. Add TCP all Ports to security group
+10. 10 Enable DNS hostnames for VPC (some proxies do not allow Ip's?)

 ## software
 Connect to server with user ubuntu